clojure/tools.namespace/README.md

 * c.t.n.reload - namespace-reloading extension to tracker

-You can recombine these parts in other ways, but c.t.n.repl is the main public entry-point to their functionality.
+You can recombine these parts in other ways, but c.t.n.repl is the primary public entry-point to their functionality.

 Reloading Code: Motivation